chrshdl/gt7-simdash/README.md

 uv sync
 ```

+If your environment is pointing to an old [granturismo](https://github.com/chrshdl/granturismo) lib dependency consider running `uv lock --upgrade`.

 ## Usage

 Start the application from inside the virtual environment with `python main.py`.
 Enter the IP of your Playstation using the buttons and press OK.
 The application will attempt to establish a connection with the Playstation.